Down with Covid-19 or flu? When you don't feel well, good nutrition is more important than ever

 - Eating well is essential when recovering from infections such as Covid-19

 - Symptoms such as a loss of appetite and of the sense of taste and smell can make it harder for patients to eat and drink well

-- Experts give tips on how to overcome poor appetite and smell and taste abnormalities
+- Experts gave tips on how to overcome poor appetite and smell and taste abnormalities

-- They also explain what the body needs and what to stock at home to prepare nutritious meals when recovering at home
+- They also talked about what the body needs and what to stock at home to prepare nutritious meals when recovering at home

 SINGAPORE — It is not unusual for people to lose their appetite and eat less when they are sick.
 And with an altered perception of taste and smell being one of the common symptoms of Covid-19, food intake can take an even bigger nosedive.

 However, eating and drinking well is even more important when one is nursing a sickness.

 Dietitian Ang Ming Hui with the department of dietetics at the National University Hospital (NUH) said that the body needs more energy and fluid when it is fighting off an infection.

 “Prolonged insufficient energy and protein intake can lead to muscle loss, aggravating fatigue and hindering recovery.

 “It is important for people to continue to eat and drink even when they might not feel hungry or thirsty, to obtain enough nutrition to support immune systems and protect against muscle loss,” Ms Ang said.